christofolo/christofolo.github.io/musictheory.md

 5. Move 2—The 10th fret is D♮ or just "D" for short.
 6. Move 2—The 12th fret is E♮ or just "E" for short.

-Here I left both F♮ and F♯ labled on the fretboard so that you can see the difference.
+Here I left both F♮ and F♯ labeled on the fretboard so that you can see the difference.
 We're at the part of the formula where we move 2.
 So this means we'll land on the 14th fret which is in between F♮ and G♮.
 The note on the 14th fret is F♯ (pronounced "F sharp").
 When building a Major Scale, you must include all 7 letters.
-Then we have "sharps" (or "flats") to handle these scenarios where the formula leads us to notes that in between the "natural" notes.
+Then we have "sharps" (or "flats") to handle these scenarios where the formula leads us to notes that are in between the "natural" notes.

 7. Move 2—The 14th fret is F♯.
-If you're scale has a "sharp" note, you must always call it by its full name.
+If your scale has a "sharp" note, you must always call it by its full name.
 8. Move 1—The 15th fret is G again.
 (Note: 3rd fret + 12 frets = 15th fret)

 What About Flats?

 Ok, let's pick a scale that has a flat.
 Start on the 1st fret of the low E string.
 This note is F. Do you remember the C Major scale?
-What was the note that come right after the 12th fret?
+What was the note that came right after the 12th fret?
 (Note: 13th fret - 12 frets = 1st fret)

 ![ ]({{ site.baseurl }}/images/fretboard-f-major-scale.png){: .mx-auto.d-block :}